Samsung Electronics cautious on second half; capital returns disappoint

 Investors hoped the company, faced with limited earnings upside in the near term, would use its 61.8 trillion won cash and equivalents to boost the stock price.

 Samsung shares were down 3.5 percent as of 0426 GMT, near their lowest since November 2014.
-The benchmark index was down 0.5 percent.
+The benchmark index was down 0.5 percent .K11.

 (Reporting by Se Young Lee; Additional reporting by Sohee Kim; Editing by Edwina Gibbs and Christopher Cushing)